top of page

 with this year's featured presenter,

-Led by Professor of Music Dr. Laura Ellis, the University of Florida Sacred Music Workshop has inspired worship for 17 years by bringing internationally-known presenters to the sunshine state.
+Led by Professor of Music Dr. Laura Ellis, the University of Florida Sacred Music Workshop has inspired worship for 18 years by bringing internationally-known presenters to the sunshine state.
 The sessions vary year-to-year based on the strengths of our featured presenter, and the small size of our workshop allows each attendee to form a relationship with our presenter, professors, and students in UF's organ, carillon, and sacred music departments.
 Join us!

-2025 Schedule Highlights
+2026 Schedule Highlights

-Choral Reading Session, How to Support Healthy Singing in Bach Cantatas, Organ Masterclass
+Choral Reading Session, Organ Masterclass

 Sunday